 This also gives them the benefit of launching before all the competition in the November / December holiday season.

-I’ve always been a fan of zombie games, even if it can be saturated market or genre for video games.
-Fortunately, a lot of high quality games still come out in the genre, despite tons of lower quality ones as well.
+I’ve always been a fan of zombie games, even if it can be a saturated market or genre for video games.
+Fortunately, we still get a lot of high-quality games, despite tons of low-quality ones too.
 Recently Overkill’s The Walking Dead released and who knows what’s going to happen with that one.
 Not that I’ve looked into reviews or reception much on it, but any little bit I’ve heard so far has been negative.

 I’ve played the Payday games from Overkill and they’re definitely solid shooters, but they have had controversies around their DLC.
 This makes me wonder if Overkill’s The Walking Dead ended up just being a reskin made similar to Left 4 Dead.
 I can’t say that as I haven’t looked into it enough, but if anyone has played or heard more about it, let me know.

 I reached out for a key to see about making some content on it, but haven’t heard back yet.
 Anyway, back to Dying Light!

 There really is something to slicing and dicing zombies, especially with the unique parkour angle that makes Dying Light unique.
 Nothing feels more satisfying than outrunning some terrifying night zombies as you dash between buildings.

 The real danger however becomes explosive barrels and propane tanks when you’re playing with friends.
 It almost became a game to randomly try and catch each other off guard with a leaking propane tank ready to blow.
 I recall setting up a barrel at a doorway right where my friend was ready to walk through.
 This is where the guns truly come in handy!